Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 SP had a yard.
 In 1996, UP acquired SP and fully merged it (along with MP) in

 1997.
-The Cotton Belt bridge over the Brazos remains intact but was longer used
+The Cotton Belt bridge over the Brazos remains intact but was no longer

 |